The Brain Train – A PPG Virtual Event

 Why are neurotransmitters so crucial, and why do I need to understand more about them?

 Neurotransmitters are essential to learning and behavior because they serve as the chemical messengers that allow neurons (nerve cells) to communicate with one another throughout the brain and body.
-This communication forms the basis of all brain function, from basic physiological processes to complex cognitive abilities and emotional responses.
+This communication forms the basis of all brain functions, from basic physiological processes to complex cognitive abilities and emotional responses.

 Come and learn the impact of neurotransmitters on: